 According to the BMJ article, in France nearly one third of the people over 65 take a benzo.
 One fifth of those in Canada and Spain rely on such drugs.
 Here in the U.S. the numbers are also amazing.
 Millions of people take a daily dose of alprazolam (Xanax), chlordiazepoxide (Librium), clonazepam (Klonopin), diazepam (Valium), lorazepam (Ativan), oxazepam (Serax), temezepam (Restoril) or Triazolam (Halcion).

 Then there are the so-called Z-drugs which are prescribed for sleep.
 An example is zolpidem (Ambien).
 Other Z drugs include zaleplon (Sonata) and eszopiclone (Lunesta).
-Tens of millions of prescriptions are filled annually for such drugs.
+Tens of millions of prescriptions are filled annually for these sleeping pills.
 Like benzodiazepines, the Z-drugs also affect activity of a neurochemical called GABA and its brain receptors.

 The French researchers investigated a possible link between benzos, Z-drugs and dementia.
 Between 1987 and 1989 they randomly selected 1063 older men and women from the southwest region of France who had no signs of dementia at the start of the study.
 These people (65 years of age and older) were interviewed face-to-face every two or three years for up to 20 years.